Matching Employers and Interns

 The Internship Representative maintains a complete list of Internship Partner Sites and a partial list can be viewed online.

-You can also register your company with College Central Network Services — the primary job-posting service for Eastern Florida State College.
+You can also register your company with Handshake — the primary job-posting service for Eastern Florida State College.
 It’s free and easy to register.
-Once approved, you can post job opportunities and view the resume database.
+Once your account is set up, you can post job opportunities and view the resume database.

 To be contacted by the Internship Office, complete the Employer: Internship Interest form on this page and the Internship Representative will be in touch.
 Before filling out the form, please review the frequently asked questions below, including the question related to a company wanting to get an EFSC intern.

 Employers FAQ: Click for the answer.

 Accordion FAQ Table

 According to the National Association of Colleges and Employers, an internship is a form of realistic learning that incorporates knowledge and theory learned in the classroom with practical application and skill development in a professional setting.